 Schedule an appointment

 Contact The Office of International Students & Scholars (OISS) at 651-962-6650 to schedule an appointment with an Immigration Advisor to begin the change of status application process.
 An advisor will discuss your specific circumstances and may recommend that you include additional documents with your application, depending on your unique situation.
 If you bring the original documents to your change of status appointment, the Immigration Advisor will make the necessary photocopies for your application.

 Read carefully all information on the Form I-20/ DS- 2019.
 The US Government mandates that you understand and follow the rules and regulations pertaining to your student visa.

 1. Go to the website for your local U.S. Embassy or Consulate and follow the instructions on how to obtain a non-immigrant student visa.
-A list of Embassies and Consulates can be found HERE.
+You are able to find the List of Embassies and Consulates.
 Once you choose your country, click the "visas" tab.

 2. Sign the front page of your I-20/ DS-2019 and schedule your student visa appointment by following the instructions on your local Embassy/Consulate's website.

 3. Pay the SEVIS I-901 fee by going to the following website:https://www.fmjfee.com/i901fee/.

 4. Pay the visa application fee by following the instructions on your local U.S. Embassy or Consulate website.